मराठी

 Delivered softly and in a low voice.

-The speech should be of proper duration.
+Speech should be of a proper duration.

 With the help of your teacher and classmates make a list of as many Indian Nobel Laureates as you can.
-(You can use the Internet or school library.)
+(You can use Internet or school library.)

-| Name | Nobel Prize for |
+Name Nobel Prize for

 Name the following.

-The persons to whom Kailash Satyarthi gives the highest credit of his honour - ____________.
+The persons to whom Kailash Satyarthi gives the highest credit of his honour.

 Name the following.